 First Competitor for the Club: Stacey Allan competed at Anglesea in January 2000

-The club operated from a leased shipping container and was then donated a second container by Richard Short (of Royal Wolf Containers).
+In its earliest years, the club operated from a leased shipping container and was then donated the second container by Richard Short (of Royal Wolf Containers).
 All equipment was stored in these two containers.
-A third container was donated to the club which was used as an office and first aid room.
+The third container was donated to the club which was used as an office and first aid room.
 The club operated from these 3 containers until January 2011.

 Breaking Ground – Easter 2010 – L-R: Renee Schultz, Trevor Dando, Maureen Ansell, Philippe du Plessis, Alan Bolton

 The Invy crew celebrating the end of the container era Easter 2010.